Best Practices for Collaborative Group Assignments

 Editorial Integration Pass (Days 14–15)

-The designated editor reads the complete document and standardizes voice, tense, citation format, transitions, and formatting across all sections.
-The editor uses Google Docs suggestion mode to propose changes rather than directly overwriting, allowing writers to review and accept edits.
-This is the most important quality step in collaborative writing.
+The designated editor reads the complete document and standardizes voice, tense, citation format, transitions, and formatting across all sections using Google Docs suggestion mode.

 7